 The application of some of these requirements and regulations to our business changed with the exit of the U.K. from the EU ("Brexit"), which became official in January 2020.
 For example, our subsidiaries that are authorized and regulated by the U.K. Financial Conduct Authority no longer have "passporting" privileges under certain EU directives, such as the AIFMD and the Markets in Financial Instruments Directive II ("MiFID II"), which certain of our specialized funds and customized separate accounts rely upon for access to markets throughout the EU.
 In preparation for this, we engaged with third-party alternative investment fund managers ("AIFM") based in Luxembourg to replace, prior to Brexit, our U.K.-based AIFM for our funds and certain customized separate accounts for the EU.
-We have also obtained a MiFID II license for one of our EU-based (non-U.K.) subsidiaries to replace the MiFID II license held by our U.K.-based subsidiary, which is no longer valid after Brexit.
-While we believe that taking these steps will help to ensure that we are able to continue to conduct business in the U.K. and the EU after Brexit, there remains some uncertainty as to the full extent to which our business could be adversely affected by, among other things, the legal status of the U.K. in relation to the EU, the political conditions in the U.K., the trade relations of the U.K. vis-à-vis other countries and the economic outlook in the U.K. See "Risk Factors-Risks Related to Our Business-Our international operations are subject to certain risks, which may affect our revenue" and "Risk Factors-Risks Related to Our Industry-Regulation of investment advisors outside the United States could adversely affect our ability to operate our business." included in Part I, Item 1A of this Form 10-K for more information on the risks we face in connection with Brexit.
+We have also obtained a MiFID II license for one of our EU-based (non-U.K.) subsidiaries to replace the MiFID II license held by our U.K.-based subsidiary, which is no longer valid after Brexit, there remains some uncertainty as to the full extent to which our business could be adversely affected by, among other things, the legal status of the U.K. in relation to the EU, the political conditions in the U.K., the trade relations of the U.K. vis-à-vis other countries and the economic outlook in the U.K. See "Risk Factors-Risks Related to Our Business-Our international operations are subject to certain risks, which may affect our revenue" and "Risk Factors-Risks Related to Our Industry-Regulation of investment advisors outside the United States could adversely affect our ability to operate our business." included in Part I, Item 1A of this Form 10-K for more information on the risks we face in connection with Brexit.